Pro Bono & Public Interest

-The Law School offers a wide range of clinics in which students receive academic credit for their work providing legal services in areas such as immigration, criminal law, tax, children’s rights, environmental law, civil rights, poverty law and mediation to persons unable to pay.
-Students, supervised by Law School faculty or expert practitioners in the clinical programs, are given broad responsibility for handling all aspects of legal matters while receiving intensive supervision and training.
+UConn School of Law offers a wide range of clinics in which students receive academic credit for their work providing legal services in areas such as immigration, criminal law, tax law, children’s rights, environmental law, civil rights, poverty law and mediation to persons unable to pay.
+Students, supervised law school faculty or expert practitioners in the clinical programs, are given broad responsibility for handling all aspects of legal matters while receiving intensive supervision and training.

-UConn’s Public Interest Law Group awards summer stipends to students working in unpaid summer positions with entities serving under-represented and disenfranchised communities.
+UConn’s Law’s Public Interest Law Group awards summer stipends to students working in unpaid summer positions with entities serving under-represented and disenfranchised communities.
 Funding for these fellowships is raised through an annual auction, held each November, which is a major social event for the entire UConn Law community.
 In addition, various student organizations and bar groups sponsor pro bono projects.
 Students may also work with alumni or faculty who are engaged in pro bono projects or volunteer to work directly with not-for-profit organizations that provide direct services to clients or engage in advocacy work.
 Students are also encouraged to arrange their own qualifying placements with organizations and private attorneys doing pro bono work.